-Except in special circumstances, people who have recovered from COVID-19 should not be tested prior to release from isolation.
+special circumstances, people who have recovered from COVID-19 should not be tested prior to release from isolation.
+See also

-Other reported symptoms of COVID-19 include loss of smell, loss of taste, runny nose, muscle pain, joint pain, diarrhoea, nausea/vomiting and loss of appetite.
+Other reported symptoms of COVID-19 include fatigue, acute blocked nose (congestion), muscle pain, joint pain, headache, diarrhoea, nausea/vomiting and loss of appetite.
 In more severe cases, infection can cause pneumonia with severe acute respiratory distress.

-NSW Health recommends that anyone with respiratory symptoms or unexplained fever should be tested for COVID-19.
+NSW Health recommends that anyone with any of the listed symptoms be tested for COVID-19.

 This is especially important for: